 M.S., CCC-SLP (Speech Therapist)

-Dana has been working with children since she was in high school, volunteering and working as a camp counselor over the summers.
-Once she started working for Gymboree as a play and music teacher, it was evident to her that her leadership skills shined through when she was interacting with children and enriching their overall emotional, behavioral, and social development.
+Dana has worked with children since she was in high school when she was a camp counselor and later on, as a mommy and me teacher while she was earning her Bachelor's degree.
+She knew that her leadership skills shined when she got to work with both the children and their parents, enriching and teaching their overall emotional, behavioral, and social development.

 SLPA (Speech Therapist, ABA Specialist)